 While Google trusts a website that's two years old the same as one that's five years old, newly-registered domains usually have to establish themselves for a few months before they're viewed the same as older domains.

-If your website has been penalised for violating Google's webmaster guidelines, you'll be on probation for a while and you'll notice a drop in rankings and traffic.
+If your website has been penalised for violating Google's webmaster guidelines, you'll be on probation for a while and you'll notice a drop in visibility.
 Unsurprisingly, it will take a while to win Google's trust back.

 Visitors usually trust websites with a dot-com domain more than ones with an obscure one.
 And if you want to know which domains have the worst reputations for spam, check out this list of the world's most abused TLDs.